How to Install Gutter Guards

 Step 4: Overlap Your Sections

 Repeat steps two and three to install the remaining gutter guards while overlapping the sections by a half inch, unless directed otherwise.
-Most manufacturers recommend overlapping your guard sections by a half inch to 1.5 inches.
-Check your installation guide for specific instructions.
+Most manufacturers recommend overlapping your guard sections by a half inch to one and a half inches.
+Make sure to check your installation guide for specific instructions.

 Step 5: Cut Miter Joints to Connect Corner Gutters